Marella Cruises fleet

 - Thomson Majesty (1992, former ms Royal Majesty, ms Norwegian Majesty, ms Louis Majesty), joined the fleet in 2012.
 The ship operates on year-round itinerary program with round-trip Madeira and Canary Islands cruises with departures from Tenerife and Gran Canaria.
 For summer 2018, the ship will be based in Palma Majorca.

 - Thomson Spirit (1983, former ms Nieuw Amsterdam, ms Patriot, ms Spirit), joined the fleet in 2003.
 The ship offers year-round European itineraries - Western Mediterranean cruises from Malaga and round-trip Madeira and Canary Islands cruises with departures from Tenerife and Gran Canaria.
 In July 2017 Marella Cruises announced that it extended the time of Thomson Spirit with the fleet, sailing the ship until the end of summer 2018 due to overwhelming customer demand.
 Thomson Spirit, which was due to cruise for the final time in November 2017, was based in Palma in April 2018, before moving to Malaga in May.
-Clients had the opportunity to see the best that Western Mediterranean has to offer - big city favourites like Barcelona, Lisbon and Rome, as well as lesser-known Spanish gems like Mahon, Roses and Tarragona.
-The last cruise of Thomson Spirit in the fleet of Thomson, Continental Coasts, set sail October 21, 2018.
+Thomson Spirit's last cruise for Marella was scheduled for October 21, 2018.

 - Marella Discovery (1996, former Royal Caribbean ship "Splendour of the Seas" and Thomson Discovery), joined the fleet in 2016.
 The ship offers year-round Western Mediterranean leaving roundtrip from Palma de Mallorca.
 Discovery moves to her new homeport Newcastle from May 2018.
 The ship has a scheduled visit to the Norwegian fjords and major cities including Stockholm, Tallinn, and Reykjavik.
 Passengers on the Baltic voyages enjoy an overnight stay in Saint Petersburg.
 In September 2018, Marella Discovery is homeported in Southampton for Baltic Sea itineraries.